 Emma Meadows Lamb.
 Photo courtesy of Larry Lamb

-The Lambs had been in Lamb’s Hollow since 1845.
-Nevertheless, they got the word that they were to be one of the relocated families.
-But in a twist of fate, the U.S. government ran out of funding for the park before the Lambs were forced to move.
-So the park border stops just short of the Lamb house, and they stayed there well into the 1960s–when the house was eventually sold to be used as a hunting lodge.
+In 1934, the Lamb family–which had been in that hollow since 1845–got the word that they needed to relocate.
+But in a twist of fate, the government ran out of funding for the park before the Lambs were forced to move.
+The park border stopped just short of the Lamb house, and they stayed there well into the 1960s–when the house was eventually sold to be used as a hunting lodge.

 Rosser and Rosetta Lamb.
 Photo courtesy of Larry Lamb